Google Ads Training for Dropshippers: The Ecom Lab System

 Dropshipping economics require fast product testing.
 You cannot spend 6 weeks ramping a campaign before you know if the product works.

-The eCom Lab covers the fast-launch structure: how to get Performance Max into the data phase within 7-10 days, what minimum budget gets Smart Bidding enough signal to work, when to kill a product and when to give it more time, and how to scale fast when you find a winner.
+The eCom Lab covers the fast-launch structure.
+That means how to get Performance Max into the data phase within 7-10 days, what minimum budget gives Smart Bidding enough signal to work, when to kill a product versus give it more time, and how to scale fast once you find a winner.

 This is different from the slow-ramp advice you see in generic Google Ads content.
 Dropshipping operators need a different playbook.

-What a typical week of training looks like inside the eCom Lab
+What does a typical training week look like inside the eCom Lab?

 The eCom Lab is not passive content you consume whenever.
 It has a weekly cadence that keeps the training current and applied.